wandyezj/wandyezj.github.io/writing/securing-the-net.md

 # Securing The Net - Securing Our Digital and Physical World

-Society is rapidly fulfilling Weiser's vision of ubiquitous computing [Weiser 1991]().
-Computers are increasingly becoming embedded into everyday devices.
+Society is rapidly fulfilling Weiser's vision (Weiser 1991) of ubiquitous computing.
+Computers are increasingly becoming embedded into everyday things.
+These things are frequently designed to be connected to the internet.
+These connected devices also termed IoT

 Many of these devices are increasingly connected devices.
 These connected devices further blur the lines between the digital and physical world.

 Connected devices offer many advantages to companies including: